t-regx/t-regx.github.io/docs/introduction.md

 ## Automatic delimiters

-Notice, that these patterns **don't need to** be delimited.
-Smart T-Regx will conveniently add them for you.
+Notice, that these patterns **are not** be delimited.
+Smart T-Regx will conveniently add them for you, if you use `Pattern::of()` or `pattern()`.
 You can add flags to your regular expression by passing a second argument.

 ```php
 pattern('[A-Z]+', 'im')->test($subject);